Learn the process of animation production to create a successful video

 Step 1: Brainstorming

-The timing and duration of the project are defined, so now we can proceed with the brainstorming.
-The whole team is gathering and everyone expresses any of his/her ideas, even the craziest ones, even when they are on the wrong track.
-It doesn’t matter at all!
-The main thing here is that it’s fun and cool!
-Everyone is involved and this brings the whole team together.
-To make it all possible, we just need a concept, any information on the topic from the client or the agency we are working with.
-If the client already has a finished script and VO, we should have it at this stage.
-Either the client wants us to make some changes, or we have to make the script, and we get down to work.
+any information on the topic from the client or the agency we are working with.
+So, either the client wants us to make some changes, or we have to make the script, we get down to work.
 We can edit the already obtained information, put everything together, or create a script based on the information we receive from our client.

 How to create a pdf script template for the explainer video?